Restaurant Review: Eat Saigon

 The 4.8 / 5 star rating had obviously got some backs up because recent reviews have gloried in disdain, all but calling the chef a rank amateur and the whole concept a Emperor’s New Clothes-style fraud.
 Wrong, wrong, wrong.

 First off, the ‘controversy’ about Eat Saigon calling itself a restaurant.
-Well, I suppose if you define a restaurant as a darkened place where couples go to ignore each other in public before haemorrhaging pound coins onto a saucer, you have a point.
+Well, I suppose if you define a restaurant as a darkened place where couples go to ignore each other in public while haemorrhaging pound coins onto a saucer, you have a point.
 You’re also missing the point of dining out.

 Yes, of course eat Saigon looks like a cafe, but what saves it from that lazy description is the fact that everything else, from the atmosphere to the dishes, screams quality.
-The overall experience is what counts and if you walk away feeling good, guess what, it's a good restaurant.

 The food was simple yet epic.

 The goat curries we were given were a tastier version of your lamb indian curries in hugely satisfying portions.
-Tender meat with delicate spices.

 You disappointed reviewers; sit down for moment, close your eyes.
 Hear the sizzle of the cooking a few metres away, the belly laughter of the legendary - yes, she’s earned it - host, smell the incredible aromas.
 Indeed why not, your expectations cleansed, taste the food anew.